West Coast Junior Lacrosse League

 The West Coast Junior Lacrosse League, or WCJLL is a Junior B Tier 2 box lacrosse league based in the Lower Mainland of British Columbia, Canada, sanctioned by the British Columbia Lacrosse Association.
 The league is one of two Tier 2 Junior B level leagues in British Columbia.

 History

 Beginning with the 2018 season, 17 and 18 year old lacrosse was merged with Junior B, expanding the bracket to the age brackets used by the rest of the Canadian Lacrosse Association.
 WCJLL is one of two Tier 2 leagues (Pacific Northwest Junior Lacrosse League) in the province.
 Two teams from each league go head-to-head in the postseason at the British Columbia Tier 2 Provincials.

 Westshore Bears hosted the Provincials in 2018 defeating Coquitlam Adanacs in the Bronze medal game 9-6.
 Port Moody Thunder would take the Silver medal with a 12-9 overtime loss to the Cowichan Valley Thunder.

+10 teams competed in the WCJLL in 2025, including two separate Adanacs teams.
+Coquitlam has been the dominant force in the league since its creation, winning all titles except for the inaugural one.

+The lineup for the league changed slightly in 2026, with the Adanacs being reduced to only one team, while Ridge Meadows and West Kootenay both fielded teams.